sanaw877/100-days-of-code/log.md

 **Link to work:** I shall link the notebook when I figure that out.

 ### Day 1: March 16, 2020
-##### More VPN issues, so I. had a good chunk of time for learning.
+##### More VPN issues, so I had a good chunk of time for learning.
 Went through most of the data visualization portions of the Udemy DS and ML course.
 **Today's Progress**: Completed sections on matplotlib, seaborn, and pandas plotting

 **Thoughts**: I knew some of this stuff already but it was a good refresher.
 One of my goals is to get really good with matplotlib so this is a nice starting point.